 Indeed, the cost variability, complex integrations, inflexibility and subpar notifications of these legacy e-signature products are fast becoming a source of new “pain points” for government, making reliance on legacy e-signature solutions a greater challenge than ever.

 The unique needs of government customers have only accelerated the need for easy to use and integrated native solutions like SimpliSign from SimpliGov.
-In response, SimpliGov not only launched SimpliSign but also recently added new enhancements, which are based on customer feedback and overwhelming need.
+In response, SimpliGov not only launched SimpliSign but also recently added new enhancements, which are based

 To understand the significance of an integrated, native e-signature solution versus a legacy, standalone product, it’s important to understand how the landscape for the use of e-signatures has evolved.